linux-system-roles/rhc/README.md

 ```

 These are optional.
-Specify lists of commands, files, components, keywords and patterns to obmit from output.
+Specify lists of commands, files, components, keywords and patterns to omit from output.
 NOTE: You cannot mix plain string matching and regular expression matching.
-For more informaition on this topic read: [YAML-style denylist configuration for Red Hat Insights Client](https://access.redhat.com/articles/4511681).
+For more information on this topic read: [YAML-style denylist configuration for Red Hat Insights Client](https://access.redhat.com/articles/4511681).

 ```yaml
     rhc_insights: